CNAG-Biomedical-Informatics/cbicall/README.md

 # Citation

-CBICall: a configuration-driven framework for variant calling in large DNA-seq cohorts. _Manuscript In preparation._
+CBIcall: a configuration-driven framework for variant calling in large DNA-seq cohorts. _Manuscript In preparation._

 # Author